-Experience the manatees of Blue Springs State Park with exciting manatee kayak tours near Orlando!
-If your visiting Orlando, Blue Springs State Park is about forty five minutes from the Orlando metropolitan area.
-Blue Springs is the Florida manatee winter sanctuary and temporary home for over 550 manatees in the winter months.
-Get up close to the Florida manatee and enjoy a relaxing, informative and slow paced kayak tour in this little wildlife paradise.
-Sit back and relax in the natural splendor, as your friendly University of Florida master naturalist guide enlightens you about some of Florida's amazing wildlife and takes pictures of you and your experience, for lasting memories of your adventure.
+Experience the Florida manatees of Blue Springs State Park with our exciting and informative Blue Springs manatee kayaking tours near Orlando!
+If your visiting Orlando, Blue Springs State Park is about forty five minutes from the Orlando metropolitan area in Orange City.
+Blue Springs is the Florida manatee winter sanctuary and temporary home for over 550 manatees in the winter months, and what better way to enjoy these magnificent animals than with a kayaking tour.
+Get up close to the Florida manatee and enjoy a relaxing, informative and slow paced manatee tour in this little wildlife paradise.
+Sit back and relish in the natural splendor, as your friendly University of Florida master naturalist guide enlightens you about some of Florida's amazing wildlife, and the unique history of Blue Springs.
+They will also take pictures of you and your experience, for lasting memories of your adventure.

 Our kayak tour meanders up the beautiful Snake Creek, which is part of the St Johns River Watershed.
 The beauty of this area is home to a wide range of Florida native wildlife, as well as some migrating visitors.
 Manatees, alligators, turkeys, deer, bald eagles, owls and vast array of epic marsh birds can all be seen here.
 So what are you waiting for?
 Join us on an amazing kayak wildlife tour in blue springs state park today!